Create Recovery Drive or System Repair Disc in Windows 8 and 8.1

 And last, but not least - do not try to use Windows 8.1 Recovery Drive for repairing Windows 8, and vice versa!

-Please note that you cannot use Refresh or Reset Your PC features if Windows is installed on a drive with GPT (not MBR) partition table until you force "UEFI only" boot setting in BIOS/EFI.
-Windows 8 will not detect GPT partition alignment correctly if BIOS booting is enabled.
+Remember that you cannot use Refresh or Reset Your PC features if Windows is installed on a drive with GPT (not MBR) partition table until you force "UEFI only" boot setting in BIOS/EFI.
+Windows 8 and 8.1 will not detect GPT partition alignment correctly if BIOS booting is enabled.

-Creating the Windows 8 Recovery Drive or System Repair Disc
+Requirements for Windows 8/8.1 Recovery Drive or System Repair Disc

-First, make sure you have a blank CD/DVD or a USB drive with at least 256 MB (megabytes) of total disk space.
+First, make sure you have a blank CD/DVD (only in Windows 8) or a USB drive with at least 256 MB (megabytes) of total disk space.

-CD or DVD must really mean blank, because the program is not capable of overwriting rewritable media!
-You can blank a CD or DVD by opening Computer, right-clicking a CD/DVD writer in the list and selecting Erase this disc.
+CD or DVD must really mean blank, because the program is not capable of overwriting rewritable media.
+You can blank a CD or DVD by opening Computer/This PC, right-clicking a CD/DVD writer in the list and selecting Erase this disc.

 USB drive can be a simple pen drive (stick) or a USB hard drive.
-Please bear in mind that this drive will be formatted and you will lose all files on it.
-Do make a backup of your important files first!
+Please note that this drive will be formatted and you will lose all files on it.
+Do make a backup copy of your important files first!

 To create the drive, open Settings Search with keyboard shortcut Windows key+W and type "recovery" into Search box.
 Click Create a recovery drive.